BenSturgeon/website/content/learning_how_to_learn.md

 When you've learned a concept well it takes up less space in working memory due to chunking.

 Relate ideas to things that interest you.
-Eg when trying to remember a specific number, think of a number in a field you like already.
+For example, when trying to remember a specific number, think of a number in a field you like already.
 For example 1105 might be a significant date you need to remember in history, and for a runner this might be a good time in which to run 2km(11:05), so they can link these things together to remember the date.

 By learning things quickly and well with tools like memory palaces, you can quickly achieve mastery.